 Healthy mangroves are also the natural habitat for commercial fish, shellfish, shrimp, and crabs.
 They bring in around $7.6 billion seafood industry annually, which employs 109,000 people in Florida.

-While they are a crucial part of the global ecosystem, mangroves are severely threatened by climate change.
+Even when many know why are mangroves important to the ecosystem, they are still severely threatened by climate change.
 Currently, 11 of 70 mangrove species are endangered and can be placed on the IUCN Red List.
 Some estimations also point out that only 50% of mangrove forests are still intact at the end of the 20th century.

 There is not a lot of time left for these salty environmental warriors.
 Take a look at the current threats to mangroves and their respective solutions: